 Infants and toddler Program

 As children grow into active toddlers our staff add activities that encourage independence as they prepare the students to move on to the Pre-School program.
 Art activities, music and movement and outdoor play are added to the curriculum.
-Students are encouraged to sit at the table during art, snack and meal times.
+Students are introduced to more independent activities such as sitting at the table during art, snack and meal times, using utensils and cups during snack and meals and cleaning up their materials when they are finished.
 Teachers use basic sign language to encourage young and non-verbal toddlers to express their wants and needs.

 Pre-Kindergarten Readiness Program

 Our Pre-Kindergarten readiness curriculum is designed to further develop a child’s feeling of independence, exploration and discovery as they prepare to enter Kindergarten.
-Teachers plan lessons and activities that are developed around monthly and seasonal themes with an emphasis on learning and problem solving through both indoor and outdoor play and learning center activities.
-Students are introduced to concepts that include, but are not limited to: art, music and movement, science, math, citizenship, health and nutrition and reading and language development.
-Basic Spanish and sign language concepts further enhance our themes and curriculum concepts.
+Our curriculum introduces our preschool students to various investigation or studies throughout the year with an emplasis on learning and problem solving through both indoor and outdoor play and large group or small group activities.
+Studies introduce students to concepts that include, but are not limited to: art, music and movement, science, math, citizenship, health and nutrition and reading and language development.
+Basic Spanish and sign language concepts further enhance our studies and curriculum concepts.